mohdahsank001/Simple-python-keylogger-/README.md

 # Simple-python-keylogger-
-A simple keylogger in python
+A simple keylogger in python using keyboard module in python.